 Land on the world renowned Island of Staffa to experience the unique and awesome wonder of Fingal’s Cave.
 It takes little imagination to hear Mendelssohn’s music amongst the massive basaltic columns which create this natural cathedral.

-Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the scenic tour through Mull from Craignure with extensive views of the rugged central area including the Last Island Munro, Benmore, the Isle of Inchkenneth (burial ground of ancient Scots Kings and last abode of Unity Mitford) and the panorama of isles West of Mull, en route to Ulva Ferry.
+Mainland based visitors buying the all-in day ticket from Oban (TourShop) will be taking the scenic tour through Mull from Craignure with extensive views of the rugged central area including the Last Island Munro, Benmore, the historic Isle of Inchkenneth (burial ground of ancient Scots Kings and last abode of Unity Mitford) and the panorama of isles West of Mull, en route to Ulva Ferry.

 Puffins nest on The Treshnish Isles and Staffa.
 "Coulterneb", "Sea parrot", "Tammynorie", a few of the nicknames attributed by humans to this fascinating comic seabird.
-In our limited abilities on this Earth we can ill afford to laugh at a creature which can fly thousands of miles in migration, dive to over 60 metres quickly and with ease grabbing numerous sand eels to be held precisely head to tail in the beak, move at surprising speed on dry land and live to over 60 years of age while homo sapiens can just about put one foot in front of the other without falling over!
+In our limited abilities on this Earth we can ill afford to laugh at a creature which can fly thousands of miles in migration, dive to over 60 metres quickly and with ease grabbing numerous sand eels to be held precisely head to tail in the beak, move at surprising speed on dry land and live to over 60 years of age, while homo sapiens can just about put one foot in front of the other without falling over!

 Puffin therapy:- mid April to 1st week in August